Is the Go London Pass worth it? Go London Pass review 2019

-In order to best answer this question, we first need to take a look at what is included with each card (or pass as sometimes it is referred to as the London Explorer Pass).
+In order to best answer this question, we first need to take a look at what is included with each pass (or pass as sometimes it is referred to as the London Explorer Pass).
 Not only does the pass include the attractions themselves, but also a guide detailing both the hours of operation for each attraction and the directions to each.
 In order to further help you find each sight, you'll also be privy to a detailed map.
 This map is very important as some attractions are farther away from some than others.

-Now that we know what each card includes, the next step is to look at a sample itinerary.
-For this sample, we're going to pretend to have a 3 choices card for an adult.
+Now that we know what each pass includes, the next step is to look at a sample itinerary.
+For this sample, we're going to pretend to have a 3 choices pass for an adult.
 The attractions we're interested in are listed below:

 - Hop-On Hop-Off London Sightseeing Tour and River Cruise by Big Bus £35.00